internalfx/thinker/README.md

 Thinker's `clone` command can dump and restore in one step (even to remote databases). `clone` can also target a different database on the same server.

 The `sync` command is different entirely, `sync` runs a hashing function on the tables in both databases and only modifies the data that is different, saving tons and bandwidth and time.
 For example, I regularly update a local copy of a production database for development.
-The database is 20GB in size, I can `sync` the changes over the internet in about 20 minutes.
+The database is 20GB in size, I can `sync` the changes over a ~25mb link in about 20 minutes.

+---

+Special thanks to [Arthur Andrew Medical](http://www.arthurandrew.com/) for sponsoring this project.

+Arthur Andrew Medical manufactures products with ingredients that have extensive clinical research for safety and efficacy.
+We specialize in Enzymes, Probiotics and Antioxidants.

+---

 ### Installation.